pyDataVis/pyDataVis/docs/pyDataVis.md

 ## Updating

 When the vectors are modified, for example by [Script commands](#script-commands), the Text editor window is not updated to reflect these changes.
-In case of mistake this gives the possibility to restore previous state by using the *Update from text* option in the *File* menu.
+In case of mistake this gives the possibility to restore the previous state by using the *Update from text* option in the *File* menu.
 To update the Text editor window with the current vector values the *Update from data* option in the *File* menu should be used.
 Beware that these two options update also the file so that there is no way to get the original data back.

 ## Data table